The Brightlights: Releases

 The Brightlights released their long lost album titled Make It Last 12 years after it was recorded.
-It was released on Supa Soka Records on August 7, 2020.
-The album was released by surprise without any single releases or pre promotion.
-Make It Last is one of the most unique indie releases of the decade, released as a debut album 12 years after the band disbanded, under the circumstances of the worldwide Pandemic COVID19.
-The album received positive reviews, often described as a "nostalgia album" and one independent review viewed this as being " one of the last great live albums to have been written" though, streams and sales were generally low and it didn't manage to repeat the successes of earlier releases.
+It was released on Supa Soka Records on 7 August 2020.
+The album was released by surprise without any single releases or pre-promotion.
+The album received positive reviews, often described as a "nostalgia album" and one independent review viewed this as being "one of the last great live albums to have been written" though, streams and sales were generally low and it didn't manage to repeat the successes of earlier releases.